cloudmesh/cloudmesh-cc/MANUAL.md

 ## Creating a simple example

-First let us create a simple workflow example, tht we already have included for you in our source code.
+First let us create a simple workflow example that we already have included for you in our source code.
 We will use this workflow and copy it into a temporary
 directory: